Ukgrocks/TextEditor_React/README.md

 # TextEditor_React
-This is "Textifier", a simple text editor
+This is "Textifier", a simple text editor made by using React library.